+The Political Reform Act mandates the timely filing of campaign and lobbying disclosure statements.
+To encourage this, the Act imposes a $10 per day penalty for late filing of statements or reports.
 The Secretary of State’s office does not have the authority to waive liability for late filing fines unless we can conclude both that the late filing was not willful and that imposing the liability will not further the purposes of the Political Reform Act.
-(See Government Code section 91013.)
-Accordingly, a request for a waiver must meet the criteria described below.
+Reference Government Code section 91013.

 Waiver Request Process